-Using pure H20 for window cleaning allows the dirt to effectively stick to the pure water and then just simply run of the window with a good rinse afterwards.
-This science happens as water in its purest form absorbs pretty much anything it comes in contact with, which is why our tap water has been found to contain over 300 different manmade chemicals along with various organic matter and bacteria.
-When this water is applied to your window the dirt, dust and other particles will simply be sucked up by the water when brushed over the glass and then just run down the window when the operator rinses it all of afterwards.
+Using pure H20 for window cleaning allows the dirt to effectively stick to the pure water and then just simply run off the window with a good rinse afterwards.
+This happens as water in its purest form absorbs pretty much anything it comes in contact with, which is why our tap water has been found to contain over 300 different manmade chemicals along with various organic matter and bacteria.
+When this water is applied to your window the dirt, dust and other particles will simply be sucked up by the water when brushed over the glass and then just run down the window when the operator rinses it all off afterwards.
 This water in its pure form cannot be consumed as it will dry your mouth out when it absorbs all of the bacteria found in your mouth.
-To give you an example of what is found in standard tap water have you ever seen a where there has been a leak from a pipe?
-You will normally see where it has been as there is a build-up of lime scale left which is just one of the standard things found in tap water, but never in pure water as this is removed at the first stage.
+To give you an example of what is found in standard tap water, imagine a stain left by a leaking pipe.
+You will normally see where there has been a build-up of lime scale, which is just one of the standard things found in tap water, left over.
+However, you will not see this with pure water as lime scale is removed at the first stage of purification.

 Water Filtering Stages:

-After the water has been boosted up to 100psi it passes through the very first stage which is a ion- exchange vessel to soften the hard water and make it easier to pass through the next 4 stages of filtration.
+After the water has been boosted up to 100psi it passes through the very first stage which is a ion-exchange vessel to soften the hard water and make it easier to pass through the next 4 stages of filtration.
 This first process is to help protect the main RO membrane by removing elements like calcium, magnesium and other cations in the water which would usually cause lime scale.
-Once the water has passed through the softener its ready for the first stage in the filter process.
+Once the water has passed through the softener it’s ready for the first stage in the filtration process.

 This is the first filter in the pure water stage with the water still being pumped at high pressure through the sediment cartridge to remove any suspended solids.
 This acts like a very tight sieve to remove micro particles that are found in our tap water up to 1/300 of the size of a human hair.
 Anything smaller than 1 micron will get through and reach the next stage of the process.